-The following steps can be taken to detect reverse polarity:
+The following steps can be taken to detect reverse polarity, the A-axis is used as an example:

+1. After connecting your servo motor using either Step 8.
+Wiring Motors to Galil's Internal Amps, pg 23 or Step 9.
+Connecting External Amplifiers and Motors, pg 30 issue the following commands:

+'''

+MO A

+KIA= 0

+KPA= 0

+KDA= 0

+SH A

+'''

-- 1. After connecting your servo motor using either Step 8.
-Wiring Motors to Galil's Internal Amps, pg 21 or Step 9.
-Connecting External Amplifiers and Motors, pg 26 issue the following commands: - MO A KIA= 0 KPA= 0 KDA= 0 SH A - 2.
-Check the current position by issuing TP A. - 3.
-Set a small, positive voltage on the motor command line using the OF command; use a high enough voltage to get the motor to move.
+- 2. Check your current position by issuing TP A. - 3.
+Set a small, positive voltage on your motor command line using the OF command; use a high enough voltage to get the motor to move.
 This will cause a runaway-like condition so have an appropriate OE set, see Step B. Example:

+'''

 OFA= 0.5

+'''

 - 4. If the motor has not been disabled by OE, disable it by issuing MO A. - 5.
 Check the position again by using TP A. - 6.
-If TP has increased, the the motor command line and encoder are in correct polarity.
-If TP has decreased then the motor command line is in opposite polarity with the encoder.
+If TP has increased, than the motor command line and encoder are in correct polarity.
+If TP has decreased than the motor command line is in opposite polarity with the encoder.